Drospirenone/ethinyl estradiol (By mouth)

 Drospirenone (droe-SPYE-re-none), Ethinyl Estradiol (ETH-i-nil es-tra-DYE-ol)

-Used to prevent pregnancy.
+Prevents pregnancy.
 Also treats premenstrual dysphoric disorder (PMDD) and acne.
-This medicine is a birth control pill.

 When This Medicine Should Not Be Used:Do not use this medicine if you have had an allergic reaction to drospirenone or ethinyl estradiol, or if you are pregnant or have unusual vaginal bleeding.
 Do not use this medicine if you have uncontrolled high blood pressure, certain heart problems, or diabetes with kidney, eye, nerve, or blood vessel damage.
 Do not use this medicine if you have adrenal problems, breast cancer, kidney disease, liver disease, or certain types of headaches.
 Do not use this medicine if you have a history of blood clots, heart attack, or stroke.
 Do not use this medicine if you smoke cigarettes and you are older than 35 years of age.